-Just off Lothian Road is not only the oldest site of worship in the city, dating from the 7th century, but also the resting place of John Napier, Henry Raeburn and George Meikle Kemp, designer of the city's Scott Monument, among many notable other figures.
+Just off Lothian Road in the New Town is not only the oldest site of worship in the city, dating from the 7th century, but also the resting place of John Napier, Henry Raeburn and George Meikle Kemp, designer of the city's Scott Monument, among many notable other figures.

 Old Calton Burial Ground

-Just a short stroll from the east end of Princes Street, here you'll find the tomb of philosopher David Hume, as well as a monument to Abraham Lincoln, commemorating to the Scottish soldiers who died in the American Civil War, alleged to be the first statue of Lincoln to be built outside of the US.
+Just a short stroll from the east end of Princes Street, here you'll find the tomb of philosopher David Hume, as well as a monument to Abraham Lincoln, commemorating to the Scottish soldiers who died in the American Civil War, the first statue of an American president to be built outside of the US.

 New Calton Burial Ground

 From here you can enjoy unparalleled views south across the bottom of the Royal Mile, across towards Holyrood Park and Arthur's Seat.
-As well as a large watchtower, the graveyard also hosts the Stevenson family plot, where notable figures from the famous lighthouse engineering family (also the family of Robert Louis Stevenson, who isn't buried here).
+As well as a large watchtower, the graveyard also hosts the Stevenson family plot, the famous lighthouse engineering family (also the family of Robert Louis Stevenson, who isn't buried here).

 Favourite figures buried here include Adam Smith, the father of modern economics, and Robert Fergusson, the young poet who inspired Robert Burns, as well as another figure associated with Burns, Agnes Macklehose, for whom he wrote the poem Ae Fond Kiss.

-Any and all of these graveyards can feature in an Up-Close and Personal Tour of the city - contact me for more information!
+Any and all of these graveyards can feature in a private walking tour of the city - contact me for more information!